Colony of Vancouver Island: Sovereignty dispute

-Spain also explored the area.
-Esteban Jose Martinez built a fort at Friendly Cove on Vancouver Island in 1789 and seized some British ships, claiming sovereignty.
+The Spanish Empire also explored the area.
+Commandant Esteban José Martínez built a fort at Friendly Cove on Vancouver Island in 1789 and seized some British ships, claiming sovereignty.
 The fort was re-established in 1790 by Francisco de Eliza and a small community was built around it.
 Ownership of the island remained in dispute between Spain and Britain.

-In 1792 Captain George Vancouver arrived to meet with Spanish commander Juan Francisco de la Bodega y Quadra but their lengthy negotiations failed to produce a decision on the competing claims of ownership.
+In 1792 Captain George Vancouver arrived to meet with Spanish Comdt.
+Juan Francisco de la Bodega y Quadra but their lengthy negotiations failed to produce a decision on the competing claims of ownership.
 The two countries nearly began a war over the issue; the confrontation became known as the Nootka Crisis.
 That was averted when both agreed to recognize the other's rights to the area in the first Nootka Convention in 1790, a first step to peace.
 Finally, the two countries signed the second Nootka Convention in 1793 and the third Convention in 1794.
 As per that final agreement, the Spanish dismantled their fort at Nootka and left the area, giving the British sovereignty over Vancouver Island and the adjoining islands (including the Gulf Islands).